LEDIG STILLING VED UNIVERSITETET I AGDER

 We are an open and inclusive university marked by a culture of cooperation.
 The aim of the university is to further develop education and research at a high international level.

-- Wireless communications.
+- Wireless and mobile communications

 Further provisions relating to the positions as PhD Research Fellows can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.